alexp8/YRMapsUpdater/README.md

 # YRMapsUpdater

 `YRMapsUpdater` is a command-line tool which facilitates map updates to the CnCNet Client for Yuri's Revenge.
 It's primary function is to read data from all maps and MPMaps.ini in order to generate a new MPMaps.ini configuration file.
-It also provides the option to create a list of all maps missing from versionconfig.ini.

 ### Usage